 Located in East Africa, Kenya’s population currently stands at 47 million, 75-80% of whom live in rural areas and depend on either subsistence agriculture or livestock for their livelihoods.
 Kenya faces a high dependency burden which places pressing demands on social services including education and healthcare.
 Food insecurity and water, sanitation and hygiene (WASH) needs in Northern Kenya remain extremely high and are exacerbated by cyclic droughts.

-World Relief's work in Kenya began with an HIV/AIDS prevention program and grew to include initiatives in peacebuilding, savings, agriculture, and disaster response.
+World Relief's work in Kenya began with an HIV/AIDS prevention program and grew to include initiatives in peacebuilding, savings, agriculture, nutrition, church empowerment and disaster response.
 Along with providing immediate disaster relief to areas suffering from drought, livestock disease and food shortages, World Relief's programs in Kenya have now transitioned to focus on long-term, integrated programs focused on sustainable agriculture, access to water, nutrition, food security, savings and health interventions.

-Mobilizing Youth for Life (HIV/AIDS prevention)
+Mobilizing Youth for Life (HIV/AIDS Prevention)

-Food Security and Water Access
+Food Security & Water Access

-Maternal and Child Health
+Maternal & Child Health

-- World Relief's programs in Kenya began in 1991.
+World Relief's programs in Kenya began in 1991.

-- 4 boreholes were drilled and sand dams built in Turkana, revitalizing the area with access to water for livestock, domestic use and farming.
+10 boreholes were drilled and 6 sand dams built in Turkana, revitalizing the area with access to water for livestock, domestic use and farming.